Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 Deleted or stale contentTests source revision and reindex behavior.

 Then inspect real retrieved chunks alongside aggregate scores.
-The most useful debugging view is often:
+The most useful debugging view connects each query to the expected source ids, top retrieved chunks, chunk text, parent id, score, metadata filters, final context, answer, and citations.

 That trace connects chunking to retrieval and retrieval to generation.
 It also separates the common cases: